CCIP-App/CCIP-iOS/README.md

 ## Pre-Requirements

-* Xcode 13 and above to support iOS 15
+* Xcode 14 and above to support iOS 16
-* iOS 15 and above
+* iOS 16 and above

-## Optional Pre-Requirements
-* Xcode 13.3 and above to suppoort Package.resolved v2
-  > If using under Xcode 13.3, rebuild your own Package.resolved v1.
-  > **DO NOT** upload it.